2022 Session Dates

 At this time, we are not accepting registrations for Week Nine for Children’s School, Group One, or Boys’ and Girls’ Club due to anticipated staffing challenges.
 When you complete your registration, you will have the opportunity to complete a survey to indicate interest in registering for Week Nine should this option become available.

 About the Program

-The program hours are Monday–Friday 9 a.m.–noon.
-The school has 6 classrooms with a maximum of 15 students in each.
+The program hours are Monday–Friday 9 a.m.–noon and the school has 6 classrooms.
 A typical day at Children’s School includes:

 - Developmental play

 Chautauqua Institution will communicate with registrants regarding 2022 COVID-19 protocols for Youth and Family Programs prior to the 2022 Summer Assembly, likely in early June.
 The protocols will be developed according to industry best practices, the most recent data and applicable regulations, and subject to change throughout the summer if and when those factors change.